nextflow-io/website/content/blog/2022/evolution-of-nextflow-runtime.md

 This post is focused on the most fundamental changes we are planning to make in the following months.

 With the adoption of Java 11, the full migration of DSL1 to DSL2 and the re-engineering of the configuration system, our purpose is to consolidate the Nextflow technology and lay the foundation for all the new exciting developments and features on which we are working on.
 Stay tuned for future blogs about each of them in upcoming posts.

+If you want to learn more about the upcoming changes reach us out on [Slack at this link](https://app.slack.com/client/T03L6DM9G).